 Described as edible jewelry, sweets at Kyo Maiko-chan bonbon are super cute traditional sweets that you don’t want to eat.

 At the Gion store of Tawaraya Yoshitomi, traditional sweets shop founded in 1755, limited editions of “Maiko-chan bonbons”, kimonos and hairpin shaped sweets are available.
-They make great souvenir for those who like cute and sweet things.
+They make a great souvenir for those who like cute and sweet things.

 3.Oil for hair at Kazurasei Camellia Oi

-Their versatile camellia oil is popular as it can be used on the whole body, including hair, scalp and face.
+Their versatile camellia oil is popular as it can be used on the whole body, including hair, scalp, and face.
 It contains about 85% of oleic acid, the natural moisturizing component closest to the skin component of humans, and has the effect of bringing the skin to a normal condition while supplementing the missing components.

 In addition, oleic acid is particularly resistant to oxidation compared with other types of oil.
 So, you can use it with peace in mind every morning and evening.